adlanier/securebank-work-sample/CHALLENGE.md

-# Technical Interview Challenge
+# SecureBank – Original Project Prompt (Archived for Context)

+This document contains the original prompt used to generate this SecureBank debugging and reliability project.
+The application has since been maintained as a standalone engineering work sample.
+The scope, constraints, and reported issues below reflect realistic production-style defects that were intentionally included for investigation and resolution.

 ## Overview

 You have been provided with a NextJS TypeScript banking application that has several reported customer issues.
 Your goal is to **investigate, document root causes, and resolve as many bugs as possible within 48 hours**.
-Extra credit will be given for adding tests that verify your fixes.
+Additional validation and test coverage further strengthen the solution.

-## Deliverable
+## Deliverables (Original Scope)

-1. Submit your code as a link to a **new, public GitHub Repository under your profile**, or **attach a .zip file of your code**.
-In either case, submit via an e-mail.
-2. Include your written documentation (described below) in the same e-mail.
+1. Code implementation in a public GitHub repository
+2. Written documentation describing:
+   - Root cause of each issue
+   - How each fix resolves the problem
+   - Preventive measures to avoid regressions

 ## The Application